On the nature of buckling instability in galactic bars: Second phase: Winding up the distortion

-The evolution of the distortion in the vertical direction changes after $t_{\rm b} = 4.5$ Gyr.
-As demonstrated by the three panels of the lowest row in Fig.~\ref{distortion1} ($t = 4.55 - 4.65$ Gyr), the pattern starts to wind up and continues to do so in the later stages illustrated in Fig.~\ref{distortion2}.
-The passage of the bending wave at one particular distance from the center of the bar is visualized in Fig.~\ref{wave} where the distortion of the bar is seen to evolve from the smile-like to the frown-like in the edge-on view.
-The same happens at all radii, but at a different rate, which leads to a more complicated distortion patterns seen later on in Fig.~\ref{distortion2}.
 The connection between the passage of the bending wave and the distortion patterns is illustrated in Fig.~\ref{configuration} for $t = 4.85$ Gyr, one of the outputs shown in Fig.~\ref{distortion2}.
 The maximum distortion was smile-like at all radii at $t_{\rm b} = 4.5$ Gyr.
-Between $t = 4.5$ and 4.85 Gyr the bending wave rotated the distortion differently at different radii, and more so for the radii closer to the center (upper panel).
+Between $t = 4.5$ and 4.85 Gyr, the bending wave rotated the distortion differently at different radii, and more so for those closer to the center (upper panel).
 This evolution creates a pattern of maxima and minima in the map of the average positions of the stars (middle panel) along the bar.
 The same pattern can also be discerned in the edge-on view of the surface density of the stellar component of the galaxy at this time (lower panel).

-Figure~\ref{distortion2} shows that as the winding-up progresses, the pattern of maximal and minimal distortion moves outward toward the end of the bar but is still well visible for example at $t = 5.05$ Gyr.
+Figure~\ref{distortion2} shows that as the winding-up progresses, the pattern of maximal and minimal distortion moves outward toward the end of the bar but is still clearly visible, for example at $t = 5.05$ Gyr.
 Later on the distortion becomes so tightly wound that it ceases to be visible in the inner 5 kpc.
-The distortion, however, is still present at radii $R \sim 7$ kpc so in a sense buckling continues at these outer radii, as I discuss below.
+The distortion, however, is still present at radii of $R \sim 7$ kpc, so in a sense buckling continues at these outer radii, as discussed below.